tensorwerk/hangar-py/docs/concepts.md

 To understand merge logic, we first need to understand diffing, and the actors operations which can occur.

-Addition
+!!! summary

+    - **Addition**

         An operation which creates a column, sample, or some metadata which did not previously exist in the relevant branch history.

-Removal
+    - **Removal**

         An operation which removes some column, a sample, or some metadata which existed in the parent of the commit under consideration.
 (Note: removing a column also removes all samples contained in it).

-Mutation
+    - **Mutation**

         An operation which sets: data to a sample, the value of some metadata key, or a column schema, to a different value than what it had previously been created with (Note: a column schema mutation is observed when a column is removed, and a new column with the same name is created with a different dtype/shape, all in the same commit).

 ##### Merging Changes